 Defaults can be overridden

 The settings here establish defaults when you first open an assessment or the Analysis tab.
-Once inside a report, you can always manually change the camera view using the preset buttons or orbit freely with your mouse.
+Once inside a report, you can always change the layout and camera view interactively, or orbit freely with your mouse.
 The global settings do not lock the interface.

 The Export module controls the naming conventions for PDF and Excel files when you export a completed NIOSH assessment report.